Pixisoft/Documents/docs/UnityAS/NovBundle/README.md

 ## 🤝 Acknowledge

-This tool is proprietary software made when I worked under [NOVABY](https://www.novaby.com/) to resolve certain issues from the upstream [Asset Bundles](https://docs.unity3d.com/Manual/AssetBundlesIntro.html) system from [Unity Technology](https://unity.com/).
+This proprietary software is made when I worked under [NOVABY](https://www.novaby.com/) to resolve certain issues from the upstream [Asset Bundles](https://docs.unity3d.com/Manual/AssetBundlesIntro.html) system.
 Thankfully, they have granted me the permission for me to release this tool and sell it to public on Aug 29, 2021, so here's a big thank you to them! ♥️

 ## 🔨 How to use?